Kimberly Jones: I'm Not Dying with You Tonight

-Jones co-authored the young adult book I'm Not Dying with You Tonight, published in August 2019, alongside Gilly Segal, who she had met through a young adult writing community.
-The pair began writing the book following the 2015 Baltimore protests as they became interested in exploring teenagers' perspective on such events.
+Jones co-authored the young adult book I'm Not Dying with You Tonight, published in August 2019, alongside Gilly Segal, whom she had met through a young adult writing community.
+The pair began writing the book following the 2015 Baltimore protests as they became interested in exploring teenagers' perspectives on such events.
+Through the novel's central focus on racial issues, Segal and Jones hope readers can establish dialogue to self-reflect and determine if they have demonstrated the implicit bias shown in the pages.

-The book, set in a fictional neighbourhood of Atlanta, follows two teenage girls, one black and one white, whose perspectives are challenged during a night of racial tension and riots in their city.
-The book switches between their perspectives, with one written by Jones and the other by Segal.
+The book, set in a fictional neighborhood of Atlanta, follows two teenage girls, one black and one white, whose perspectives are challenged during a night of racial tension and riots in their city.
+The book alternates between their perspectives, with one written by Jones and the other by Segal.
 Jones says that "rotating between two first-person points of view enabled us to dig deeply into each girl's character."
+The characters' juxtaposing racial backgrounds and cultural differences determine how they react to the riots of that night.

+The research Segal and Jones conducted to write their novel consisted of interviewing riot participants from Los Angeles, Philadelphia, and Ferguson to understand the emotional intensity of rioting through personal experiences, and spending time with SWAT and police officers to comprehend the measures law enforcement takes during what they call "mass disturbances".

 Paste magazine listed I'm Not Dying with You Tonight as one of the best young adult novels of August 2019, describing the story as "explosive" and "not to be missed".
-In their review, Publishers Weekly called the book "timely" and "accessible," but felt the characters and their arcs weren't fully realised.
+In their review, Publishers Weekly called the book "timely" and "accessible," but felt the characters and their arcs weren't fully realized.
 Kirkus Reviews gave the book a negative review, citing unresolved and messy story arcs.
 The book was a finalist for an NAACP Image Award in 2020.

 Film rights for the book were secured by Autumn Bailey-Ford in June 2020.